DPSSecurity/HTB-writeups/Starting Point Tier 0/Synced.md

 Answer: `1`

 ### **Task 3**:
-What is the protocol version used by rsync on the remote machine?<br>
+What is the protocol version used by rsync on the remote machine?

 Answer: `31`

 ### **Task 4**:
-What is the most common command name on Linux to interact with rsync?<br>
+What is the most common command name on Linux to interact with rsync?

 Answer: `rsync`

 ### **Task 5**: